 Title 13, California Code of Regulations

-Adopt Section 2015 of title 13, California Code of Regulations, to read as follows:
+Adopt Chapter 1, Article 3.4, Section 2015 of title 13, California Code of Regulations, to read as follows:

+Article 3.4.
+High Priority and Federal Fleets Requirements

 Section 2015.
-High Priority and Federal Fleets Applicability, Definitions, and General Requirements
+High Priority and Federal Fleets Applicability, Definitions, and General Requirements.

 Scope and Applicability.

 Fleet Applicability.
-Except as provided in section 2015(c), this regulation applies to any entity that owns, operates, or directs one or more vehicles in California as described in the vehicle scope of section 2015(a)(2) on or after January 1, 2024, and that meets any of the following criteria:
+Except as provided in the exemptions specified in section 2015(c), this article applies to any entity that owns, operates, or directs the operation of one or more vehicles specified in section 2015(a)(2) in California on or after January 1, 2024, and that also meets any of the following criteria.
+Fleet owners are subject to this article for a minimum period of time as specified in section 2015(l).

-Is an entity or combination of entities operating under common ownership or control that have $50 million or more in total gross annual revenue in the prior year;
+Is an entity that has $50 million or more in total gross annual revenues, including revenues from all subsidiaries, subdivisions, and branches, reported to the United States Internal Revenue Service, or its equivalent in another country in the calendar year immediately preceding the current calendar year;

-Is a fleet owner that owns, operates, or directs 50 or more vehicles in the total fleet, excluding light-duty package delivery vehicles;
+Is a fleet owner that owns, operates, or directs the operation of 50 or more vehicles in the total fleet, excluding light-duty package delivery vehicles;

-Is a fleet owner or controlling party whose fleet in combination with other fleets operated under common ownership and control total 50 or more vehicles in the total fleet, excluding light-duty package delivery vehicles; or
+Is a fleet owner or a controlling party whose fleet in combination with other fleets operated under common ownership and control totals 50 or more vehicles in the total fleet, excluding light-duty package delivery vehicles; or

-Is any federal government agency.
+Is any federal government agency, or is a State or local government agency as defined in title 13, California Code of Regulations (CCR), section 2013(b) that has elected to comply with the ZEV Milestones Option specified in section 2015.2 pursuant to title 13, CCR, section 2013(e).

 Vehicle Scope.
-Except as provided in section 2015(c), vehicles subject to this regulation are vehicles operated in California that: have a gross vehicle weight rating (GVWR) greater than 8,500 lbs., are light-duty package delivery vehicles with a GVWR equal to or less than 8,500 lbs., or are yard tractors.
+Except as provided in the exemptions specified in section 2015(c), vehicles subject to this article are vehicles that: have a gross vehicle weight rating (GVWR) greater than 8,500 lbs., are light-duty package delivery vehicles, or are yard tractors, and that are operated in California.

 Hiring Entities.
-The requirements of section 2015(g) apply to any motor carrier, broker, governmental agency, person, or entity that hires and operates or hires and directs the operation of vehicles in fleets subject to title 13, California Code of Regulations (CCR) sections 2013 through 2013.4, or vehicles in fleets subject to this regulation per the scope and applicability of section 2015(a)(1-2).
+The requirements specified in section 2015(g) apply to any motor carrier, broker, governmental agency, person, or entity that hires and operates or hires and directs the operation of vehicles in California that are subject to this article.

 Definitions.
-The following definitions apply to sections 2015 through 2015.6:
+The following definitions apply to this article:

-“Authorized dealer” means a sales, service, or repair facility that is recognized by a motor vehicle manufacturer as a sales representative or is authorized and capable of performing repairs to factory specifications, including warranty repair work.
+“Authorized dealer” means an independent sales, service, or repair facility that is recognized by a motor vehicle manufacturer as a sales representative or is both authorized by a motor vehicle manufacturer to perform repairs on vehicles and is in fact capable of performing repairs needed to maintain vehicles to factory specifications, including performing warranty repair work.

 “Backup vehicle” means a vehicle that is operated infrequently as specified in section 2015.3(a) but excludes yard tractors.

+“Battery-electric vehicle” or “BEV” has the same definition as “Electric Vehicle” in title 40, Code of Federal Regulations (CFR), section 1037.801, last amended by the United States Environmental Protection Agency (U.S. EPA) on June 17, 2013, which is incorporated by reference herein.

-“Box truck” means a single-unit vehicle with a fully-or partially-enclosed space with a roof and at least three sides designed for transporting cargo or payload, excluding the driver and passengers.
-Examples of included vehicles are those commonly referred to as step vans, refrigerated vans, dry vans, chipper trucks, and box reefer trucks.
+“Box truck” means a single-unit vehicle with a fully or partially enclosed space with a roof and at least three sides designed for transporting cargo or payload, excluding the driver and passengers.
+Examples include vehicles commonly referred to as step vans, refrigerated vans, dry vans, chipper trucks, and box reefer trucks.